- What is a data breach?

 Privilege misuse results in various forms of data mishandling - like copying, sharing, and accessing data by unauthorized personnel.
 Ultimately, this may lead to a data leak to the public or black market.

-In this section we will describe 7 most common types of cyber breaches and explain the most effective methods of preventing data breaches.
+In this section we will describe 7 most common types of data breaches and explain the most effective methods of preventing cyber breaches.

 Spyware is a type of malicious software application designed to gather information from the system in a sneaky way.
 In a nutshell, spyware is keeping logs on user activity.
 This type of information includes: